elixir-git/archived-jgit-port/notes/porting_from_jgit.md

 In keeping with Elixir convention, jgit class names that end with `Exception` are renamed to Elixir modules that end with `Error`.

+## Package/Module Naming

+In general, xgit modules are named in the same fashion as jgit classes with a simplified and title-cased version of the Java package name prepended.
+Thus the jgit class `Repository` in the package `org.eclipse.jgit.lib` gets ported to an Elixir module named `Xgit.Lib.Repository`.

+**Exception:** In jgit `internal` is a top-level package namespace (after `org.eclipse.jgit`).
+In Xgit, we retain the `Internal` naming, but move it to the end of the hierarchy so as to keep related code closer together.
+Thus the jgit class `ObjectDirectory` in the package `org.eclipse.jgit.internal.storage.file` gets ported to an Elixir module named `Xgit.Storage.File.Internal.ObjectDirectory`.

 ## Listeners

 Instead of porting the `Listener` and `ListenerList` mechanism from jgit, we use [`pg2`](http://erlang.org/doc/man/pg2.html) to manage inter-process messaging and the related lifetime issues.